During my first 6 years as an adult-ish person, I tried on more than a few different professional identities.

 While I spent 20 years in the San Francisco Bay Area, I am currently building my home with the alligators and the never ending summer on the gulf coast of Florida.

-In between afternoons on the beach and mornings swinging a hammer, I'm noodling on some technology ideas that will hopefully bear fruit in the not-too-distant future.
+In between afternoons on the beach and mornings pushing chisels, I'm noodling on some technology ideas that will hopefully bear fruit in the not-too-distant future.